 I know you, I ate a slice once upon a dream

-I came up with this show-stopping cake for my Cinderella Ball.
+I came up with this show-stopping Disney Cinderella Cake for my Cinderella Ball.
 Three layers of dark chocolate cake are smothered with vanilla frosting tinted sky blue and topped with a glass slipper.
 It would of course be delicious at an occasion decorated differently!

 “This is the greatest cake I’ve ever had in my life.” – Chris Provost, Provost Park Pass